Debbie Hay: Academic career

 After an undergraduate in pharmacology at the University of Sheffield, Hay did a PhD in molecular pharmacology entitled 'Investigation of the calcitonin receptor-like receptor and receptor activity modifying proteins' at Imperial College London.
 Hay moved to the University of Auckland, where she rose to full professor.
 She is now a full professor at the University of Otago and is a Fellow of the British Pharmacological Society.

 Her research involves molecular pharmacological techniques to investigate phenomenon such as migraines.
 In 2016 she was awarded a James Cook Research Fellowship to investigate the causes and potential new treatments for migraines.

 In 2022, Hay was elected a Fellow of the Royal Society Te Apārangi.
-The society said "Professor Debbie Hay is an innovative molecular pharmacologist whose seminal contributions have enhanced understanding of the roles of G protein-coupled receptors (GPCRs) in conditions such as migraine, diabetes and obesity... ...she has established herself as a world leader in a complex field, in high demand internationally as a collaborator, speaker, writer and consultant to industry."
+According to the Royal Society, Hay's "seminal contributions have enhanced understanding of the roles of G protein-coupled receptors (GPCRs) in conditions such as migraine, diabetes and obesity."
+The Society added that "she has established herself as a world leader in a complex field, in high demand internationally as a collaborator, speaker, writer and consultant to industry."